 - Wood scraps and sawdust

 - Used filters

 If you have a cat, put your litter box in another room.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
 Plus, the furnace could circulate the smelly odors around your home.

 You should also regularly sweep near your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

 Request Expert Furnace Service

-Whether you want furnace replacement or routine maintenance in Tomball, Premium Air Services LLC can expertly take care of your needs.
-Our highly trained technicians can repair any HVAC model or brand.
+Whether you have to have furnace replacement or regular maintenance in Tomball, Premium Air Services LLC can expertly meet your needs.
+Our highly trained technicians can work on any HVAC model or brand.